finance calculator

 How to use this calculator

-4. Review gross income, EGI, NOI, and cash flow per month and per year.
+6. Review the output: gross income, vacancy loss, EGI, NOI, and net cash flow per month and per year.
+Adjust inputs to test different rent levels, expense assumptions, or loan terms.

 Inputs explained